truestamp/.github/profile/README.md

 ### About Us

-Truestamp is provides a platform to create and verify commitments of the provenance, timestamp, and authenticity of your most valued digital assets.
+Truestamp provides a platform to create and verify commitments of the provenance, timestamp, and authenticity of your most valued digital assets.

 ### Learn More